102nd Rescue Squadron: New York Air National Guard

 As part of the formation of the Air National Guard after World War II, the unit was reconstituted on 21 June 1945.
 The wartime 102nd Tactical Reconnaissance Squadron was redesignated the 102nd Bombardment Squadron, Light, and was allotted to the National Guard on 24 May 1946.
-It was organized at Floyd Bennett Field, Brooklyn, New York, and was extended federal recognition on March 21, 1947, and activated by the National Guard Bureau.
+It was organized at Floyd Bennett Field, New York, and was extended federal recognition on 21 March 1947, and activated by the National Guard Bureau.
 The squadron was equipped with Douglas B-26 Invader light bombers and was assigned to the 106th Bombardment Group and operationally gained by Tactical Air Command.

 The mission of the squadron was proficiency in tactical bombing.
 Parts were no problem and many of the maintenance personnel were World War II veterans so readiness was quite high and the planes were often much better maintained than their USAF counterparts.
 In some ways, the postwar Air National Guard was almost like a flying country club and a pilot could often show up at the field, check out an aircraft and go flying.
 However, the unit also had regular military exercises that kept up proficiency and in gunnery and bombing contests they would often score at least as well or better than active-duty USAF units, given the fact that most ANG pilots were World War II combat veterans.